 Working Capital Meaning:

-Suppose you have a company name RICA ltd.
+Suppose you have a company named RICA ltd.

 It is a company manufacturing pens.
-Hence, requires cash to pay to its raw material suppliers who gives credit to the company for 3-4 months.
+Hence, requires cash to pay its raw material suppliers who give credit to the company for 3-4 months.

 So, the company will calculate the difference between cash that is being received and payments that need to be done.
 This difference forms the working capital meaning.